dr. dale lynch, EXECUTIVE DIRECTOR

 Barry then became Executive Director of Instructional Leadership for the Tennessee Department of Education.
 Warm Saturdays often find him heading out on his bicycle to explore the quiet back roads in the most scenic areas of our state.

-DR. WANDA SHELTON, ASSISTANT DIRECTOR (ALI)
+DR. WANDA SHELTON, ASSISTANT executive DIRECTOR (Associate Leadership Institute)

 Wanda Shelton has served in public education for more than 30 years.
 She taught social studies, was a high school counselor, a supervisor of instructional programs, a testing coordinator, and finally Director of Schools in Lincoln County Tennessee.